rdhyee/working-open-data/lectures/day13.md

 # Work on Projects Today

-* Making sure everyone is
+* Making sure everyone has identified a project.
+* Helping every project identify a a specific data set to start working on and a specific next step.
+* Having project teams talk to each other

 # Homework